Code-the-Dream-School/school-pages/src/pages/rails/back-end-section-2.md

 ---
 layout: "../../layouts/genericMarkdownFile.astro"
-title: Back End Lesson 1.2; More SQL, Ruby Introduction
+title: "Back End Lesson 1.2: More SQL, Ruby Introduction"
-description: imported from WordPress, Back End Lesson 1.2: More SQL, Ruby Introduction
+description: "imported from WordPress,Back End Lesson 1.2: More SQL, Ruby Introduction"
 ---

-# # Back End Lesson 1.2: More SQL, Ruby Introduction
+# Back End Lesson 1.2: More SQL, Ruby Introduction

 Welcome to Ruby on Rails Back End Class Lesson 2\.
 In this unit, we will learn: